iOS 14.4’s Best Features

 9. Deleting apps can be confusing now

 With the addition of the App Library, there’s now an extra step when it comes to deleting an app from your phone and for long-time iPhone users, it’s not at all straightforward.
-But it doesn’t have to be too confusing;.
+But it doesn’t have to be too confusing; we walk you through the new steps.

 10. Ditch Apple Mail and Safari

 Apple added the ability to delete its own apps from your iPhone a few years ago, but you still couldn’t set apps like Gmail or Outlook as your default email app.
 Now you can, but Apple has limited this new feature to only the email and web browsers.
-It, after which you won’t have to deal with Apple’s apps ever again.
+It only takes a few taps to make the change, after which you won’t have to deal with Apple’s apps ever again.

 11. AirPods Pro has a new audio feature